RobbyCowell/site/content/bio.md

-## Bio
+## 📖 Bio
 Hello!
-I'm Robby, a software engineer, web developer, and social entrepreneur.
+I'm Robby, a software engineer, web developer, and entrepreneur.

 I lead a team of engineers building tools to improve cancer care.